 During the 2015-16 school year I was a Norway Roving Scholar working with teachers and students at Teacher Training Colleges and high schools across Norway.
 Here’s a group poem I created with students called You Bring Out the Norwegian in Me:

-I love creating educational programs/art projects, children’s books, travel writing and photography/video.
+I love creating educational programs/art projects, children’s books, and photography/video.
 Please send me an email if you want to discuss working on a project together at torran (dot) ian (dot) Anderson (at) gmail (dot) com and connect with me on social media.